JUL1VER/PortfolioWebsite/README.md

 The Who Am I section contains information about me as a professional and as a person.

+### Skills

+The Skills section contains information about frontend technologies that I use.

 ### Projects

 In the Projects section, you can explore the various projects I have worked on.
 Each project card contains a project screenshot, description, and a link (click on a screenshot) to its GitHub repository.